core-wg/coap-over-gatt/draft-amsuess-core-coap-over-gatt.md

 When receiving a message with the C bit set, the recipient MUST eventually send a response message with radio reliability.

+### Minimal use of the message sub-layer

+Unless an implementation sends fast bursts of updates or large quantities of data and tunes for their througput, it can use a simple subset of the message sub-layer functionality and still interoperate with any peer.

+Such an application needs to

+* always send reliably (i.e., use Write with Response and Inform)
+* set the Message ID to 0 on the first message it sends,
+* set the Confirm bit on every non-empty message it sends (and leaves it unset on empty messages),
+* wait for the peer to send a message with Acknowledge matching the last Message ID it sent before sending another non-empty message, and
+* always send an acknowledgement right after receiving a non-empty message with the Confirm bit set.

+This way,
+there is no need to keep track of whether the Confirm bit is strictly necessary, and whether more messages may be sent with the same message ID.

 ### Using the message sub-layer

 \[ This section reflects ongoing experimentation with the above serialization format and rules.